...

 Depending on the gear manufacturing method you used, your gears will need some post-processing before they are 100% ready.
 That post-processing can range from heat treatment for improved fatigue characteristics to dimensional correction and surface finishing.

-Here are the 5 most common surface finishing processes that are common in gear production.
+Here are the 5 most common gear manufacturing techniques for surface finishing processes.

 • Grinding: Just as its name suggests, grinding is a common surface finishing process that gives you a smooth finish throughout the surface.
 You can perform it intermittently or continuously, and it won’t affect the results.